rvm/ubuntu_rvm/README.md

 - stable rvm is used;
 - rvm is installed using `mixed-mode` install: usable by all users on the system, with isolated rubies/gemsets in user's $HOME (see more [here](http://rvm.io/rvm/install#installation-explained));
 - rvm is installed into `/usr/share/rvm` (as Debian/Ubuntu convention);
-- all sudoers are automatic added to `rvm` group at install;
-- all sudoers get local gemsets enabled;

 Automatic updates are provided by a Ubuntu PPA.